MRDGH2821/MRDGH2821/Resume_Section.md

 ### Challenges/Threats

 - I happen to lose track, which could lead me to potential loss.
-- I happen to find more points for SWOC on the run, instead of
+- I happen to find more points for SWOC on the run, instead of thinking about it while sitting at one place.

 ### Other Aspects

 - I'm Introvert
+- Good knowledge of Technology Gimmicks

 ## Certificates